desenvolvedor-io/dev-store/README.md

 - MS-SQL Server instance (or container)
 - RabbitMQ

-So just run un the `/docker` folder the command:
+So just run in the `/docker` folder the command:

 ```bash
 docker compose -f docker-common-resources.yml up -d